SkaveRat/xmpptrix/README.md

 ### Running the setup and adding an account

+Install dependencies with `npm install`.

 First run `setup.js`, after that run `create_account` to add an xmpp account.

 Run the bridge with `node index.js`.
 You will get an invide for every contact in your roster.
 This might take a few seconds.

+## Logs

+Logs are handles with bunyan.
+Per default, it logs everything as json.

+Stdout will only output INFO levels.
+There are ERROR and DEBUG logs in the `logs` directory.

+To make the output human readable, you can pipe the output into the bunyan CLI tool:

+`tail -f log/* | node_modules/bunyan/bin/bunyan`